gruntwork-io/docs/docs/2.0/docs/library/guides/updating-modules.md

 # Updating Versioned Modules

-Updating a module or service requires changing the tagged version in the `source` attribute of the module block.
-For backwards compatible changes, this is as simple as incrementing the version number.
-For backwards incompatible changes, refer to the release notes for a migration guide in each module's Github repository release page.
+To update a module or service, modify the tagged version in the `source` attribute of the module block.
+For backwards-compatible changes, this involves incrementing the version number.
+For backwards-incompatible changes, review the release notes in the module's GitHub repository release page for migration guidance.

-We recommend updating module versions in your development environment first, followed by staging, then production, to ensure that the update and any required changes are well understood.
+We recommend updating module versions in your development environment first, followed by staging, and then production.
+This approach ensures the update and any necessary changes are fully tested and understood.

 ## Example: Update a version